zenml-io/zenml/docs/book/stack_components/introduction.md

 ## Flavors

-Now, that we have taken a look at the base abstraction of stack components, it is time to introduce the concept of **flavors**.
-In ZenML, **flavors** represent specific implementations over the base abstractions of **stack components**.
+Now, that we have taken a look at the base abstraction of **stack components**, it is time to introduce the concept of **flavors**.
+In ZenML, a **flavor** represents an implementation of a specific type of **stack component** on top of its base abstraction.
 As an example, we can take a look at the `LocalArtifactStore`:

 ```python